Bariskosee/ev-charging-simulation/SECURITY_FIXES.md

 ### Existing Installation Migration

-If upgrading from a previous version:
+If upgrading from a previous version with legacy keys:

 1. **Stop EV_Central**
    ```bash